vpayno/exercism-workspace/go/parsing-log-files/parsinglogfiles-doc.md

 func CountQuotedPasswords(lines []string) int
 ```

-CountQuotedPasswords returns the count of quoted passwords from the array of log lines\.
+CountQuotedPasswords returns the count of quoted passwords from the array of log lines.

 <details><summary>Example</summary>
 <p>